 Regulation Best Interest (Reg BI)

-With FINRA Rule 2111 as your foundation, you can now understand the SEC's higher standard: Regulation Best Interest (Reg BI), formally SEC Rule 15l-1.
-Reg BI does not replace Rule 2111; it layers on top of it for a specific category of customers.
+With the FINRA suitability rule as your foundation, you can now understand the SEC's higher standard: Regulation Best Interest (Reg BI).
+Reg BI does not replace the suitability rule; it layers on top of it for a specific category of customers.

 What You'll Learn